Weloom/WordWizApp/readme.md

 * Standardization ensures option to execute word cound (And future) operations in parallel.
 * Standardization should help, the next developer that adds extensions avoids thread issues

 # Project files

 ## WordWiz.App
-A thin console app executing the main WordWizz service find in the Parsers project.
+A thin console app executing the main WordWizzard service found in the Parsers project.

 Execution parameter examples:
 * WordWizApp.exe _(Uses defaults)_
 * WordWizApp.exe --sourcedirectory \myfiles --targetdirectory \myresults
 * WordWizApp.exe  -s \myfiles -t \myresults

+Note: target directory will be created if it doesn't exist.
+If the source directory doesn't exist a warning is issued.

 ## WordWiz.Parsers
 Contains the main service and interfaces that defines the actiosn that can be performed on the text files.